benbenfai/blog/README.md

 <b>notice:</b> the imgur API have been used.
 User need an imgur account to get your own API key.

+*confuse code base and no maintenance for couple years

 link: https://dulldullmc.pythonanywhere.com/